Documentation Index

 1. In the Splunk Add-on for AWS console, click Search.

-2. Perform actions such as a test upload, download, and deletion of an object to your Wasabi bucket using an S3 client such as Cyberduck, Wasabi Explorer, the Wasabi Console, etc. Your S3 events will show up on the Splunk Search screen.
-You may need to place your cursor in the Search text box and hit enter.
+2. Perform actions such as uploading a test file and deleting an object in your Wasabi bucket using an S3 client such as Cyberduck, Wasabi Explorer, or the Wasabi Console.
+Your S3 events will show up on the Splunk Search screen.
+You may need to place your cursor in the Search text box.
+Click Enter.
 Some example fields of interest are circled in the following diagram.

-3. You can also search for "Wasabi" in the search field to narrow down the search results.
+3. You can also search for Wasabi in the search field to narrow the results.